 I am a theoretical physicist with a focus on cosmology, currently working at the

-I am also the Scientific Coordinator of the
+From Jan 2017 until Jun 2018, I was also the Scientific Coordinator of the

 I obtained my diploma in theoretical physics at KIT / University of Karlsruhe (November 2009), and my PhD in theoretical cosmology (defended in July 2013) at RWTH Aachen University.

 In my spare time, I'm a passionate Cellist.

 Here's our recording of Schindler's list (violin solo: Franz-Markus Siegert, cello solo: Cornelius Rampf, ensemble: Il Giardino):

 The main focus of my research is cosmological structure formation.
 I'm interested in